Learn English in live, online group classes

 Although there are many apps, websites, and software programs available that can help you learn American English, it’s best to have an experienced and qualified instructor who can provide personal feedback and guidance on your way to fluency.

 A teacher will be able to create a plan tailored specifically to your learning style and linguistic background.
 He or she will also be able to easily catch and correct mistakes you’re making in pronunciation.

 If you’re wondering how to learn English online with the help of an experienced teacher, check out our selection of ESL classes today!

 How can I practice English?

 Practicing all the skills you’re learning is essential to improving your English faster.
 Check out the following tips and tricks for getting the most out of your daily practice times.

-- Watch movies and videos - Subscribe to a helpful YouTube channel in English, or take a trip to the cinema.
-Reinforcing your language skills by immersing yourself in the culture is an excellent strategy.
+- Watch movies and videos: Subscribe to our English tutorials on YouTube, or take a trip to the cinema.
+Reinforcing your language skills with helpful visuals is an excellent strategy.

-- Take free ESL classes - ESL classes will help you practice your English skills in a supportive group environment.
-Here at TakeLessons, we offer a free 30-day trial so you can easily practice your conversation skills in our online classes.
+- Take free English classes: ESL classes will help you practice your English skills in a supportive group environment.
+Here at TakeLessons, we offer a free membership option so you can easily practice your conversation skills in our online ESL classes.

 Learn about some common mistakes that ESL learners make, here.

 How to Learn English Online with ESL Apps